Harikarthikeyan1631/MY-DQL-data-analysis/README.md

 # MY-SQL-data-analysis
-full analysis of the e-commers dataset using MY Sql
+full analysis of the e-commerce dataset using MY Sql